 In 1990, armed with an Associate Diploma of Jazz Studies from the Sydney Conservatorium of Music (as an arranging major!) she taught clarinet and saxophone, played in bands, freelanced in pit orchestras for musicals and backed local and international acts.

 Anita toured Australia with virtuoso multi-instrumentalist James Morrison and was featured clarinet soloist in John Morrison’s “Swing City” Big Band.
 She has also played in Europe and toured to Thailand as lead alto with the Mell-o-tones.
 Anita has recorded for many Australian artists in jazz, pop, rock and children’s music (the Wiggles - for those of you with young children) and for 6 years was the co-host of a weekly jazz radio program in Sydney.
 From 1994 – 2001 the Anita Thomas Quartet/Quintet played at festivals and concerts throughout Australia.
 Her band made two recordings.
 For many years Anita taught at both junior and adult Pan Pacific Music Camps (Australia), where she had once been a student and learned so much about jazz from local jazz musicians.

-In 2004 and 2005 Anita was the reed instructor at the AFDJS Adult Jazz Camp in San Diego.
-2005 was the first year for Anita to join the staff at the Mammoth Lakes Jazz Jubilee Jazz Camp and the Sacramento Traditional Jazz Society Jazz Camp.
-It goes without saying that she had a blast!
+2005 was the first year for Anita to join the staff at the Mammoth Lakes Jazz Jubilee Jazz Camp and the Teagarden Trad Jazz Camp.